 We booked our trip to Tulum, Mexico before I really learned what cenotes were, but they’re the number one reason why I’d go back in a heartbeat.
 There are over 6,000 cenotes sprinkled throughout the Yucatán Peninsula, which are natural sinkholes giving way to the aqua blue groundwater beneath.
 Some cenotes just look like little lakes that you can access from ground level, some are partially collapsed with a rock overhang, while others require a trek deep underground where you’ll find yourself in a cave of crystalline water surrounded by stalactites and stalagmites.
 We visited as many as we could to find the best cenotes near Tulum, Mexico.

 Cenotes near Tulum like Gran Cenote and Dos Ojos are as picturesque as they are popular.
-We think hordes of people, usually running around in bright orange life vests, tend to distract a bit from the natural beauty and mystic of the place, so we set out to find a few cenotes a bit off the beaten path.
+We think hordes of people, usually running around in bright orange life vests, tend to distract a bit from the natural beauty and mystique of the place, so we set out to find a few cenotes a bit off the beaten path.
 A few of these still get busy, so we opted to visit first thing in the morning or in the late afternoon when they were almost completely empty.
-Don’t miss these beautiful cenotes near Tulum when exploring Mexico’s Riveria Maya.

 Best Cenotes near Tulum